selvadurai/Pike-OS/README.md

 6.  **IMPORTANT** When on the login menu, select "Log Me in Automatically" it **would not work** if you select "Require my password to log me in"

      ![Alt text]( https://raw.githubusercontent.com/selvadurai/Pike-OS/main/screenshots/loginHighlight.jpg "Highlight login")

+7. After installation is complete, click reboot and you should have installed version of Pike-OS

+### Screenshots